bosun-ai/kwaak/README.md

 **Q**: In my project, different contributors have different setups.
 How can I make sure kwaak works for everyone?

 **A**: You can use a `kwaak.local.toml` and add it to your `.gitignore`.
-Alternatively, all configuration can be overridden by environment variables, prefixed with `KWAAK_` and separated by underscores.
-For instance, `KWAAK_COMMAND_TEST=cargo nextest run`.
+Alternatively, all configuration can be overridden by environment variables, prefixed with `KWAAK` and separated by double underscores.
+For instance, `KWAAK__COMMAND_TEST=cargo nextest run`.
 Overwriting via environment currently does not work for the `llm` configuration.

 ## Community